RTXteam/RTX/notes/arax-maintenance-sop.md

 or with particular risk for impacts on ARAX in CI, consider also messaging the `#arax-alerts` channel in the `NCATSTranslator` Slack workspace, a message that there will be a restart of ARAX in CI, with new code.
-5. Merge the PR, by using the green "Merge pull request" button in GitHub, and selecting "squash and merge".
-A warning about the GitHub tool for managing merge conflicts: it _only modifies the parent branch_, which is fine if you are merging `issue-XXX` into `master`, but in situations where you want to merge `master` into an issue branch,
+5. Merge the PR, by using the green "Merge pull request" button in GitHub A warning about the GitHub tool for managing merge conflicts: it _only modifies the parent branch_, which is fine if you are merging `issue-XXX` into `master`, but in situations where you want to merge `master` into an issue branch,